iamaaryan10/Computer-Graphics-Practicals/README.md

 # Computer Graphics Project Repository (Team 14)

-This repository contains projects 1 to 6 that we have created:
+This repository contains experiment 6 to 10 that we have created:

 23BCG10009 AARYAN SHRIVASTAVA